toriwang24/M148/README.md

-# UCLA Math 148 Capstone Repository
+# UCLA Math 148 Capstone
-Ayaan Gopalan, Tori Wang, Xi Wu, Ethan Young
+Welcome to the repository of Ayaan Gopalan, Tori Wang, Xi Wu, and Ethan Young.

 ## Main Pipelines
+Below are brief descriptions of the _.ipynb_ and _.py_ files to run the data engineering and model training pipelines.

 ### Feature Selection